hrishikeshac/hrishikeshac.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website!

-Well hello there!
-I am Hrishi.
-I am a Research Scientist at Global Institute for Water Security at University of Saskatchewan in Canada, and a Fellow at Centre for Earth and Environment at FLAME University in India.
+I am a Research Scientist at the Global Institute for Water Security, University of Saskatchewan, Canada, and a Fellow at the Centre for Earth and Environment, FLAME University, India.

-My research interests comprise studying large-scale water cycle changes, investigating their climatic- and human- causes, and understanding the implications of these changes on other spheres of the earth system, such as the ocean and the cryopshere, as well as the society and ecosystems.
+My research interests comprise
+1. studying large-scale water cycle changes,
+2. investigating their climatic- and human- causes, and
+3. understanding the implications of these changes on other spheres of the earth system, such as the ocean and the cryosphere, as well as the society and ecosystems.

 Through my research, I attempt to address questions such as ‘How does land hydrology influence the sea level?’, 'What would intensification of the water cycle look like?', ‘How does climate variability influence land water storage?’, and ‘How big are the human-driven hydrologic changes in the context of natural climate variability?’.
-To address these questions, I combine multiple approaches such as remote sensing, field observations, and climate-model simulations and outputs.
+I combine multiple approaches such as remote sensing, field observations, and climate-model simulations and outputs to address these questions.

 The inspiration for my research comes from my love and appreciation of the natural world around me.
-I absolutely love being in the remote backcountry, sometimes doing nothing, sometimes watercolor painting, and other times trail running, mountain biking, hiking, backpacking, rock climbing, mountaineering and backcountry skiing.
+I love being in the remote backcountry, sometimes doing nothing, occasionally watercolor painting, and other times doing a range of activities (such as trail running, mountain biking, hiking, backpacking, rock climbing, mountaineering, and backcountry skiing) that provide me with an endless supply of Type 2 fun.

+<object data="/files/cv_overleaf.pdf" type='application/pdf'></object>

 <!-- mainly study large-scale changes in the hydrologic cycle